skngh/Simple-DSP/README.md

 By Sam Knight

 A small header-only C++ library of audio DSP building blocks, which I'm somewhat regularly updating.
-Primarily written for the daisy seed but works
+Primarily written for the daisy seed but works for any dsp needs.

 Most of the filters and reverb's algorithm I adapted from Will Pirkle's _Designing Audio Effect Plug-ins in C++_.